 If the university has included an 'Academic Progression' justification statment on your CAS, or, if you do not meet the 'Academic Progression' requirement but are exempt because you will be making a visa application outside of the UK, you will be able to see the statement specific to your situation in your CAS.

 In both cases, you should be prepared that your visa application is likely to be subject to greater scrutiny, and you should be fully prepared to attend a 'credibility interview' (including a more in-depth 2nd interview) as part of your visa application.
-This is because the caseworker is required to assess whether you are a genuine student and not merely seeking to extend your stay in the UK.
+This is because the caseworker is required to assess whether you are a genuine student and not merely seeking to extend your stay in the UK through repeated periods of study.
 When making this assessment, the caseworker will consider the level of the courses, the subject matter of the new and previous courses, your education history, the credibility for your rationale for wishing to study the new course, and whether your justification sufficiently explains why you are applying to study the new course.
 If you are invited for an interview, you need to be prepared to talk in more detail about 'Academic Progression'.
 You should read about how to prepare for a Tier 4 visa interview.